WolframResearch/LibraryLinkUtilities/docs/modules/mathlink.rst

 Expressions of unknown length
 -----------------------------------------------

-Whenever you send an expression via MathLink you have to first specify the head and the number of arguments.
+Whenever you send an expression via WSTP you have to first specify the head and the number of arguments.
 This design is not very flexible, for example when an unknown number of contents are being read from a file.

 As a workaround, one can create a temporary loopback link, accumulate all the arguments there (without the head),